NFPA®-Compliant Firefighting Cameras

 Clear and Crisp Thermal Images

-The K65’s maintenance free uncooled microbolometer sensor produces crisp images at 320 x 240 pixels.
-Thermal images are displayed on a large bright 4” LCD.
-The K65 also has FLIR’s proprietary FSX™ Flexible Scene Enhancement technology which enhances thermal images through real-time digital processing inside the camera.
+The FLIR K65 has a maintenance-free uncooled microbolometer sensor which produces crisp, 320 x 240 pixel images and displays them on a bright 4" LCD.
+Users can also activate FLIR proprietary FSX™ Flexible Scene Enhancement technology to enhance thermal images through real-time digital processing inside the camera.
 The result is an ultra-sharp image that shows extraordinary structural, edge, and other instantly-recognizable detail.
-This helps make it much easier for firefighters and rescue teams to find their way through the smokiest, darkest environments, and to instantly identify targets in scenes with extreme temperature dynamics.
+This helps firefighters and rescue teams to find their way through the smokiest, darkest environments, and to instantly identify targets in scenes with extreme temperature dynamics.

 Left: Without FSX™; Right With FSX™